Kaliaganj: Transport

-New broad gauge line from Kaliaganj to Buniadpur (33.10 km) was included in the budget 2010-11.
+New broad gauge line from Kaliyaganj to Buniadpur (33.10 km) was included in the budget 2010-11.
 157.938 ha of land is to be acquired.
 As of August 2018, project work by Northeast Frontier Railway is held up mainly because of paucity of funds.

-State Highway No. 10A, running from Buniadpur to Raiganj passes through Kaliaganj town.
+State Highway No. 10A, running from Buniadpur to Raiganj passes through Kaliyaganj town.

+Kaliyaganj is connected to major cities like Kolkata, Siliguri etc. via trains and buses as public transportation.

+Economy

+Although Kaliyaganj is an urban centre, the economy depends greatly on agriculture.
+There is no specific heavy industry in Kaliyaganj, although there are some smaller ones, especially oil mills.

+Vivekananda More (Vivekananda Lane) is the main commercial, shopping and business hub of Kaliagnj.
+It is located directly near the Kaliyaganj Railway Station as well as the Kaliyaganj bus terminus.

+It is also located close to Tara Bazar, one of the two main agricultural markets in Kaliyaganj.
+The other important market is located at Mahendraganj.
+Mahendraganj was once visited by former Chief Minister of West Bengal, Jyoti Basu.